 If you find that the photos you’ve been taking look a little off or aren’t up to your standards, try something simple like taking another picture with your phone or camera flipped around!
 This changes the composition of your photo and makes you aware of how things can be improved.

-A quick example taken on the spot:
+A quick example took on the spot:

 4) Make a quick lightbox